mushfichowdhury/number-one-copilot/README.md

-# Boku No Anime Academia
+# Number One Co-Pilot

 Hello!
-Welcome to Boku No Anime Academia, an anime quiz app built with Typescript and React.
-I created this app in order to test my friends on their anime skills!
-Take this quiz to see if you're as smart as Deku!
+Welcome to Number One Co-Pilot, an app built with Typescript and React.
+I created this app in order to assist passengers in keeping drivers awake and alert during long drives.
+This idea was born from the road trips my friends and I take every year and all of the different ways we keep each other awake.

 ## Author